 Letters are effective for one semester only.
 At the beginning of each semester, you will need to come to the SASS office to discuss any changes that need to be made and to receive a new letter

 It is your responsibility to share your letter with your instructors for each class in which you are requesting accommodations.
 SASS recommends that you make an appointment with each instructor during his or her office hours to review the letter and discuss how each accommodation will be implemented.
 Instructors are not able to provide accommodations until they are presented with a letter from SASS.

 It is preferable to meet with instructors as early in the semester as possible, as some accommodations may take days or weeks to implement.
 Waiting until later in the semester, or waiting until accommodations are needed, may not provide the instructor or SASS with enough notice to implement accommodations in a timely manner.

 Making Changes to the Accommodation Letter

-Changes to your accommodation letter may be made at any point in the semester by requesting a meeting with the Shelly Gehrke, Director of Disability Services, to discuss the need for a change.
-ODS may request additional documentation to support the accommodation request.
+Changes to your accommodation letter may be made at any point in the semester by requesting a meeting with the Stephanie Adams, Director of Student Accessibility and Support Services, to discuss the need for a change.
+SASS may request additional documentation to support the accommodation request.